 Jennifer knows what makes couples that work work.

-Jennifer Petriglieri is an Assistant Professor of Organizational Behaviour at INSEAD, and the author of Couples That Work, a forthcoming book on how dual-career couples can thrive in love and in work.
+Jennifer Petriglieri is an Associate Professor of Organizational Behaviour at INSEAD, and the author of Couples That Work, a forthcoming book on how dual-career couples can thrive in love and in work.
 An award-winning researcher and teacher, shortlisted for the Radar New Thinking award in 2015 by Thinkers50, she ranks among the world’s most influential management authors.

 In her latest work, Jennifer explores the developmental life cycle of dual-career couples, aligning with her past research on sustaining personal and professional identities in worlds of high uncertainty, such as mobile careers, organizations, and professions in crisis and change.

 Her writing has appeared in the Administrative Science Quarterly, Academy of Management Review, Academy of Management Learning & Education, the Journal of Organizational Change Management, and has also been featured in Business Week and the Harvard Business Review.

 A British citizen, Jennifer earned a PhD in Organizational Behaviour from INSEAD.
 She also holds an MBA from IMD, Switzerland, and a BSc in genetics from Nottingham University, UK.
 Prior to joining INSEAD, she was a Postdoctoral Fellow of Organizational Behaviour at the Harvard Business School.

 Rubens is an entrepreneur, and founder and CEO at Abracademy, a company that uses magic as a tool to help people and teams collaborate more effectively and meaningfully.

 With 20 years of experience in business, digital media, and marketing, Rubens now brings magic to the world of business by magiliating (facilitating with magic) workshops for companies and schools.
 Through meaningful play, participants are led through learning journeys intended to shape mindsets and help with personal and professional growth.